-Kate was the daughter of a couple of commoner millionaires, Carole and Michael Middleton, whose fortune came from the online party-planning business, Party Pieces, that they started in 1987.
-She had two younger siblings, sister Pippa and brother James, and the family lived in the Berkshire village of Bucklebury.
+Kate is the daughter of a couple of commoner millionaires, Carole and Michael Middleton, whose fortune came from the online party-planning business, Party Pieces, that they started in 1987.
+Kate is the eldest of three, sister Pippa and brother James rounding out the family fold in the Berkshire village of Bucklebury.

-But they were just a few mates rooming together, as far as the official word went at the time.
+But they were just a couple of mates rooming together, as far as the official word went at the time.

-By the time he went to college, he hadn't had any long-term girlfriends, but he was rarely alone.
+By the time William went to college, he hadn't had any long-term girlfriends, but he was rarely alone.
 He usually operated in groups that included young ladies, such as when he entertained five aboard a yacht cruising the Greek islands when he was 17.
-(However, one was his cousin, another his future stepsister, and dad Prince Charles and future stepmother Camilla Parker-Bowles were also aboard.)
+(However, one girl was his cousin, another his future stepsister, and his dad and future stepmother, Camilla Parker-Bowles, were also aboard.)

-The summer after finishing at Eton he's said to have gotten close to childhood friend Rose Farquhar.
+The summer after he finished Eton, William is said to have grown close to childhood friend Rose Farquhar.

 "It was a very sweet and innocent love affair and Rose still laughs about the time they got caught by a farmer in a field.
-They are still good friends and speak all the time."
+They are still good friends."

-"I like to keep my private life private," an 18-year-old William said on the occasion of his milestone birthday in June 2000; he didn't sit down for a formal interview but agreed to answer questions from a select group of media.
+Inquiring minds were dying to know, but as 18-year-old William said on the occasion of his milestone birthday in June 2000 (he didn't sit down for a formal interview but agreed to answer questions from a select group of media), "I like to keep my private life private."

-Asked how he did manage to have a private life amid all the attention he got, particularly from young ladies, he offered, "In my own way.
+Asked how he managed to have a private life amid all the attention he received, particularly from young ladies, he offered, "In my own way.
 Trying to explain might be counterproductive."

-William took off for Santiago, Chile, where he chose to spend part of his gap year, on Oct.1, 2000; Kate, too, took a gap year to travel, and also touched down in Chile at one point.
+William took off for Santiago, Chile, on Oct.1, 2000, to kick off his gap year; Kate also took a gap year to travel after graduating from Marlborough College, and she too touched down in Chile at one point.

-Will and Kate met in the dorm at St. Andrews during their first year.
+Though Kate was certainly aware of William's existence long before they crossed paths, they eventually met in the dorm at St. Andrews during their first year of university.
 Kate had been crowned the prettiest girl in their residence hall.
 William eventually invited her to join his regular breakfast table and they became fast friends, bonding over their shared interests in sports and ski trips and art history.
 They went for morning swims and took strolls through town, and Kate got along with William's pack of friends.
 She was an obliging ear when he struggled with art history and decided to switch his concentration to geography.